Steam Frame Explained: Valve's Streaming-First Steam Headset

 - Foveated streaming: Using eye tracking to encode the wireless video stream at higher quality where the player is looking

-- Frame Verified: Valve’s Steam Deck Verified-style compatibility label, but for games running locally on Steam Frame
+- Frame Verified / Steam Frame Standalone Verified: Valve’s compatibility label for games running locally on Steam Frame; it does not score games streamed from a PC

 What Steam Frame is